HSBC shrugs off $550 million FHFA settlement

 The FHFA filed claims against 17 banks in 2011 and has now come to terms with 15 of them.
 Cumulative settlements amount to $24.3 billion, with just two banks, RBS and Nomura, left to settle.

+As a percentage of the volume of toxic sub-prime RMBS over which FHFA had alleged misrepresentations in each case, banks have paid out between 11% to 13%.
+By comparison, HSBC has settled for 9% of the $6.2 billion RMBS at issue in an agreement that looks less severe than most prior settlements.
 It would take a bold trader, however, to bet what this might mean for RBS and the allegations against it over $32 billion of RMBS sold to Fannie and Freddie.

 Far bigger for HSBC than any headlines over the FHFA settlement were those at the start of September when respected UK fund manager Neil Woodford, who had built a big following at Invesco Perpetual before launching his own fund, announced he was selling down his position in HSBC stock over legal risk.